zsofiasomlai/pbx-group-security/content/challenges/risk/letter-to-ICO.md

 ---
-title     : GDPR Breach Notification to EU Regulator type      : challenges date      : 2017-12-29 level     : one required  : yes
+title     : GDPR Breach Notification to EU Regulator key : RI-IC level     : one
 difficulty: medium
 skills    : GDPR knowledge
-tags      : GDPR
+area : GDPR
 ---

 Write an GDPR breach notification letter to one of the EU Regulator (for example ICO in the UK) with a breach notification for (at least) one of the following scenarios: